Bahama warbler

-The Bahama warbler (Setophaga flavescens) is a species of bird in the family Parulidae.
-It is endemic to The Bahamas.
+The Bahama warbler (Setophaga flavescens) is an endangered species of bird in the family Parulidae that is endemic to The Bahamas.

+Taxonomy

-The taxon was formerly lumped with the yellow-throated warbler (Setophaga dominica), until the Bahama warbler was elevated to full species in 2011.
-A distinction between species is made in that the Bahama warbler is restricted to pinewoods, possesses a longer bill, and has small variations in plumage color.
+The taxon was formerly lumped with the yellow-throated warbler (Setophaga dominica), until the Bahama warbler was elevated to full species in 2011, on the distinctions of that the Bahama warbler is restricted to pinewoods, possesses a longer bill, and has small variations in plumage, most obviously in having the yellow of the throat extending down the entire underparts to the legs, versus white on the lower breast and belly in yellow-throated warbler.